 Gigi whelped five lovely pups on 11-26-19.
 2 tawny boys, 1 black boy, 1 tawny girl, and 1 black girl.
-2 boys and 1 girl are available.
-Gigi's being a great mother!
+1 tawny boy and 1 black boy available.

 Gigi lives with her owners in San Diego, and they graciously allowed me to show and breed her.
 Lincoln lives in the Los Angeles area, and his owners also were generous with his time in getting him into the show ring.
 I chose these two as partners in a large part due to the great heads on both sides of the pedigrees.
 And I'm seeing exactly what I hoped for!